clemsos/writings/_quora/2015-02-15-What-caused-iPhones-to-be-status-symbols-in-China-and-around-the-world.md

 language: en
 title: |
     What caused iPhones to be status symbols in
-    China and around the world? - Quora
+    China and around the world?
 ---

 In the big Chinese cities, to have an iPhone is not a very distinctive